 An exceptional plain silk miyamairi kimono used for initiating a baby boy at a Shinto ceremony.
-Yuzen resist-paste dyeing with painting highlights.
+Yuzen-painting with freehand painting highlights.
 The back of this remarkable kimono is unique: it is completely dominated by the image of a Noh actor performing in the auspicious 'Sambaso'.
-Very good condition, with some smudging.
 32" from sleeve-end to sleeve-end x 37" height.
 The front of this kimono is decorated with a number of family crest motifs.
 The 'Sambaso' is a traditional sacred dance performed prior to certain Noh plays, celebrating fertility and good harvest, with the additional intent to thwart earthquakes and appease the gods.
 It is performed at New Year, theater openings and other ceremonies; it is a noble piece, solemn and elegant, yet somewhat humorous.

 During the 'Sambaso', a man with the mask of an old man in long dark robes [not in this case!] and a tall hat enters with a fan.
 On his feet are tabi, Japanese split-toed socks.
 He uses a loud gruff voice and flaps his long sleeves to the beat of the drums.
 His feet primarily either slide from heel to toe, or stomp.
 His trunk remains static.
 When he glides, the performer moves in straight lines, in a box, making it feel like he is traveling long distances.
 The stomps are flat-footed, pressing firmly into the ground, and apparently are symbolic of harvest.